bgurzick/drugs4normals_ecommerce/README.md

+Current Status - 07 July 2024
+- started this project before I learned REACT and component-based structure, so now I'm going to redo it to make it more dynamic, response, etc.

 General Idea: Drugs4Normals
 - The name: Music provides emotional resonance, release, and involuntary joy and movement.
 It acts on both sides of the brain and becomes embedded in neural pathways in such a way that even those with serious brain injury are often able to recall melodies from long ago.